RajatDevSharma/RajatDevSharma/README.md

 - 👋 Hi, I’m @RajatDevSharma
-- 👀 I’m interested in building things with python.
+- 👀 I build things with python.
-- 🌱 I’m currently learning Algorand Blockchain Development.
-- 📫 You can reach out to me via rajatdevsharma@gmail.com
+- 📫 You can reach out to me via rajatdevsharma@gmail.com or @rdevsh (Twitter)

 <!---
 RajatDevSharma/RajatDevSharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.